Strongly stable ideals and Hilbert polynomials: Abstract

 \section{Abstract}

-The \emph{StronglyStableIdeals} package for \textit{Macaulay2} provides a method to compute all the saturated strongly stable ideals in a given polynomial ring defining schemes with a fixed Hilbert polynomial.
-A description of the main method and the auxiliary tools is given.
+The \texttt{StronglyStableIdeals} package for \textit{Macaulay2} provides a method to compute all saturated strongly stable ideals in a given polynomial ring with a fixed Hilbert polynomial.
+A description of the main method and auxiliary tools is given.